maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

 ### Getting the STACK libraries

 You will need to download the STACK files onto your local machine.
-Download all the STACK files from GitHub (git or as a .zip).
+Download all the STACK files from GitHub (git clone or as a .zip).
 E.g. try `https://github.com/maths/moodle-qtype_stack/archive/master.zip`

-The only files you need to run the sandbox are in the directory
+The only files you need to run the sandbox are contained within the directory

     stack/maxima/